Harnessing Universal Design for Learning and SEL in Special Education

 Enhancing social connections within the context of learning can help you create the emotional “hook” for a learner.
 Here are some practical ideas for how to enhance learner engagement across various developmental stages, as outlined in the Social Emotional Learning – Knowledge and Skills (SEE-KS) Quick Reference Guide.
 Consider incorporating some of these ideas informed by UDL and Social Emotional Learning (SEL) into your educational practice.

-A bin with three drawers labeled 1st, 2nd and 3rd provides an example of a structured work system
+bin with three drawers (1st, 2nd, 3rd) provides example of structured work system

 Photo A